Joban-Bhangu77/K8s-Playground/Day02/README.md

 🧠 Conclusion

-I successfully hosted a custom web page using Nginx inside Docker.
+"I ve successfully hosted a custom web page using Nginx inside Docker.
-This marks the first step toward mastering containerized web applications.
+This marks your first step toward mastering containerized web applications.

-Next steps:
+Next, you can extend this by:

-🧩 Host multiple pages using Docker volumes
+Hosting multiple pages using Docker volumes

-⚙️ Run multi-container setups with Docker Compose
+Running multiple containers with Docker Compose

-☸️ Deploy the containerized app into a Kubernetes cluster
+Deploying your container to a Kubernetes cluster

-🔧 Highlights Recap
+🔧 Key Highlights:

-✅ Built a Docker image using nginx:latest
+Built a Docker image using a Dockerfile based on Nginx:latest

-✅ Copied a custom index.html into the container
+Copied a custom index.html into the container

-✅ Exposed port 80 and mapped it to 8080 on the host
+Exposed port 80 and mapped it to 8080 on the host

-✅ Accessed the web server via http://localhost:8080
+Accessed the running web server via http://localhost:8080

-✅ Verified container status, logs, and cleanup
+Verified container status, logs, and cleanup using basic Docker commands

+This exercise lays the foundation for future days where I will extend the setup using Docker Compose and later deploy it in Kubernetes".